 The first step begins with clearly defining your goals – what exactly are you trying to find out?
-Would an online poll help you identify trends or patterns – for instance, mobile adoption among your users – and inform product development plans?
+Would an online poll help you identify trends or patterns, such as mobile adoption among your users, and inform product development plans?
 Are you just trying to calculate your Net Promoter Score?
 Or will you send out an online questionnaire to boost attendance levels for your next sales conference?
-Maybe you’re trying to win back clients who have decided to part company with you.
+Maybe you’re trying to win back clients who have decided to part ways.
 It’s important to know exactly what your objectives are in order to create an effective online questionnaire.
 Only then can you start asking the right questions.

 Emphasising the earlier point about defining your goals, working backwards will help you ask all the questions and obtain all the answers (or metrics) you need for your questionnaire.
 For instance, if your questionnaire compares ad concepts, you might make the hypothesis that project Bubbles is preferred by X% of the respondent sample versus project King Louie and Y% compared to project Caesar.
 Even though you’re not certain of the responses that will unfold, you can get a clear idea of which questions you need to ask.

 Avoid technical words, jargon, lingo or any industry-specific language that might confuse or frustrate your survey respondents.
 You’ll also want to be specific and concrete.
 It's better to poll survey takers on ‘mobile phone’ usage instead of ‘handheld device’ usage.
 ‘Music’ is much more specific than ‘content’.
 If you want an easy way to ensure that you’re using plain, easy-to-understand language in your questionnaire, consider using a pre-test and send out your online survey or poll to colleagues.